testsigmahq/testsigma-docs/src/pages/docs/test-data/types/parameter.md

 ---
 title: "Test Data - Parameter"
-meta_desc: "How to use test data of type parameter in a test case in Testsigma."
+metadesc: "How to use test data of type parameter in a test case in Testsigma"
 order: 5.113
 page_id: "Test Data - Parameter"
 warning: false